-WASHINGTON HIGHER EDUCATION COORDINATING BOARD DEGREE AUTHORIZATION AGENCY (W), (P), (C)
+WASHINGTON HIGHER EDUCATION COORDINATING BOARD DEGREE AUTHORIZATION AGENCY

-WyoTech is authorized by the Washington Higher Education Coordinating Board (HECB) and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree Authorization Act.
-This authorization is valid until September 30, 2008, and authorizes WyoTech to advertise and recruit for the following programs: Associate in Specialized Technology in Automotive Technology and Management; Associate in Specialized Technology in Automotive Technology with Chassis Fabrication and Management; Associate in Specialized Technology in Collision/Refinishing Technology and Management; Associate in Specialized Technology in Collision/Refinishing Technology with Chassis Fabrication and Management; Associate in Specialized Technology in Collision/Refinishing Technology with Street Rod and Management; and Associate in Specialized Technology in Diesel Technology and Management.
+WyoTech is authorized by the Washington Higher Education Coordinating Board (HECB) and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree-Granting Institutions Act.
+This authorization is subject to periodic review and authorizes WyoTech to offer the following degree programs: Associate in Specialized Technology in Automotive Technology and Management; Associate in Specialized Technology in Automotive Technology with Motorsports Chassis Fabrication and Management; Associate in Specialized Technology in Collision/Refinishing Technology and Management; Associate in Specialized Technology in Collision/Refinishing Technology with Motorsports Chassis Fabrication and Management; Associate in Specialized Technology in Collision/Refinishing Technology with Street Rod and Management; and Associate in Specialized Technology in Diesel Technology and Management.
+Authorization by the HECB does not carry with it an endorsement by the board of the institution or its programs.
 Any person desiring information about the requirement of the Act or the applicability of those requirements to the institution may contact the HECB office at P.O.
 Box 43430, Olympia, WA 98504-3430